01 of 04

 The number of stitches you need to pick up will vary depending on how big the hole is.

 Once you have your stitches picked up, turn the work and purl across.Continue to 3 of 4 below.

 As you begin the right side row, pick up a stitch along the side of the sock and knit it together with the first stitch.
 (We picked up the side stitch, knit the stitch then pulled the side stitch over.)

 Knit across, then pick up a stitch on the other side to work together with the last stitch of the row as well.
 This anchors the flap to the sock and eliminates the need for seaming later.

 You can work something like an ssk at the end of the row, but a k2tog will look better, even though slipping the stitches around is a bit more work this way.

 Note: We say knit on right side rows and purl on wrong side rows because this sock is Stockinette Stitch.
 If you're fixing part of a heel flap or another portion of a sock worked in a different stitch pattern, work in whatever matter you need to in order to make it blend in as best you can.

 Continue in this manner, anchoring the right side rows and working across the wrong side rows, until you have worked up past the edge of the hole, ending with a wrong side row.Continue to 4 of 4 below.

 Finishing the Flap

-I finished my sock mending flap with a sort-of three-needle bind off, by which I mean I picked up a stitch in the knit fabric, worked it together with the stitch on the needle and then bound off as I went (but there was no actual third needle involved).
+This sock's mending flap was finished with a sort-of three-needle bind off, where we picked up a stitch in the knit fabric, worked it together with the stitch on the needle and then bound off as we went (but there was no actual third needle involved).